masalha-96/reading-notes/Code 201/class-01.md

 * **Screen readers**:are programs that read out the contents of a computer screen to a user.

-* You can be anywhere in the world and sent a request to open any website , the browser in your region will connect to the **Domain Name System (DNS)** to the website region to allow you visit the website.

-     1. When you connect to the web, you do so via an Internet Service Provider (ISP).
-You type a domain name or  eb address into your browser to visit a site; for example: google.com, bbc.co.uk, microsoft.com.
-     2. Your computer contacts a network of servers called Domain Name System (DNS) servers.
-They tell your computer the IP address associated with the requested domain name.
-Every device connected to the web has a unique IP address; it is like the id for that computer.
-     3. The IP address that the DNS server returns to your computer allows your browser to contact the webserver that hosts the website you requested.
-     4. The web server then sends the page you requested back to your web browser.

 ---

 ### HTML Chapter 1 (Structure) ::